 The world has changed…

 Almost all of us are working from home now and booking face to face interviews is impossible.
 During the COVID-19 outbreak, businesses that are hiring will request a phone or video interview instead.
-Rather than panic and fluff the chance to get a new job, use the steps below to give yourself the best chance of success in your job interview.
+Rather than panic and fluff the chance to get a new job, use the steps below to give yourself the best chance of success in your video job interview.

 - Power up